Shippable/docs/sources/release/mutiple-components.md

     flags:
       - release-multiple-component"
 ```
 Set the starting point of your version in the versionName field.
-The Release job which we will define later on in this tutorial will use the versionName as the seed and increment it whenever it is triggered.
+The release job, which we will define next, will use the versionName as the seed and increment it whenever it is triggered.

-- <i class="ion-ios-minus-empty"></i>Next add a Release job to shippable.jobs.yml file of **type release**.
+- Next add the manifest jobs and a release job to the shippable.jobs.yml file.
 ```
-#Manifest job for node image
+# Manifest job for node image
   - name: node-img-manifest
     type: manifest
     steps:
       - IN: demo-img
       - IN: demo-img-opts
-      - TASK: managed
     flags:
       - release-multiple-component

-#Manifest job for java image
+# Manifest job for java image
   - name: java-img-manifest
     type: manifest
     steps:
       - IN: ecr-img
       - IN: ecr-img-opts
-      - TASK: managed
     flags:
       - release-multiple-component

-#Release job
+# Release job
   - name: multiple-components-release
     type: release
     steps: